AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 mean that the address need not start on a storage element boundary, but we know of no such machines.)

-We can even entirely replace the Size clause with the Alignment clause, because the Size clause specifying 24 bits is just confirming: it's the value that 'Size would return anyway.
+We can even entirely replace the :ada:`Size` clause with the :ada:`Alignment` clause, because the :ada:`Size` clause specifying 24 bits is just confirming: it's the value that :ada:`'Size` would return anyway.
 The problem is the object size.

-Now, you may be wondering why an alignment of 1 would work, given that the alignment of the Temperature component is 2.
+Now, you may be wondering why an alignment of 1 would work, given that the alignment of the :ada:`Temperature` component is 2.
 Wouldn't it slow down the code, or even trap?
 Well, maybe.
 It depends on the machine.
 If it doesn't work we would just have to use 32 bits for the record type, with the original alignment of 2, for a larger total array size.

 We said earlier that there are only a small number of reasons to specify :ada:`'Size` for a type.
 We can mention one of them now.
-Setting 'Size can be useful to give the minimum number of bits to use for a component of a packed composite type, that is, within either a record type or an array type that is explicitly packed via the aspect or pragma Pack.
+Setting :ada:`'Size` can be useful to give the minimum number of bits to use for a component of a packed composite type, that is, within either a record type or an array type that is explicitly packed via the aspect or pragma :ada:`Pack`.
 It says that the compiler, when giving its best effort, shouldn't compress components of the type any smaller than the number of bits specified.
 No, it isn't earth-shattering, but other uses are more valuable, to be